physiopy/peakdet/docs/user_guide/saving.rst

 who wants to run some analyses on our processed data.
-If they want to regenerate the :py:class:`~.Physio` objects we created from the saved history files, they must call :py:func:`~.load_history` from within the ``experiment`` directory.
-Calling it from anywhere else in the directory tree will result in a ``FileNotFoundError`` with a suggestion as to why the call failed.
+If they want to regenerate the :py:class:`~.Physio` objects we created from the saved history files, they must call :py:func:`~.load_history` from within the ``experiment`` directory—calling it from anywhere else in the directory tree will result in a ``FileNotFoundError``.

 .. note::